 You want to get pests out of the house without harming yourself, but pesticides can be toxic.
-Bombs release pesticide sprays into the air for several minutes in aerosol form, which then end up on floors, counters and other surfaces.
-Proper preparation before bombing limits cleanup afterward.
+Bombs release pesticide sprays into the air for several minutes in aerosol form, which then end up on floors, counters, and other surfaces throughout the treated area.
+Proper preparation before bombing limits pesticide residue cleanup afterward.

 Leave your house after the bomb is activated for the time its instructions recommend, which is typically between two to four hours.
-Upon your return, throw open the windows to clean the air.
+Upon your return, open the windows to clear the air.
+Set some small electric oscillating fans in each room to encourage air circulation, which assists with ventilation.
 Staying in the house to clean without ventilating it can make you and your family sick, particularly anyone with a respiratory illness.
 When you have ventilated the rooms and there are no areas still wet from pesticide, uncover the covered surfaces.

 Focus on Eating Surfaces

 The bomb's instructions will tell you what to focus on cleaning afterward.
 Typically, you should at least clean food preparation and eating surfaces with warm, soapy water.
 You can use soap and water at the strength you normally use for household cleaning chores, such as 4 tablespoons of liquid dishwashing soap per gallon of water.
 Wipe down other exposed surfaces, but particularly floors and other surfaces children and pets tend to come into contact with.

 Cleaning inside drawers and closets isn't necessary, because insect foggers can't penetrate into those spaces.
 You'll want to vacuum carpets and sweep floors and other areas where you find dead insects.